A 1981 graduate of the Master of Health Science in

 the American Speech-Language-Hearing Association (ASHA).

-Regina Goings of Las Vegas, NV, will be formally recognized
+Regina Goings of Las Vegas, NV, was formally recognized

-with a presentation at the ASHA awards ceremony on November 21, 2014, at the
+with a presentation at the ASHA awards ceremony in November 2014, at the

 ASHA Convention in Orlando, FL.